Skeleton at the 2026 Winter Olympics – Qualification: Qualification timeline

 The IBSF ranking list uses races from the 2025–26 Skeleton World Cup, but also includes results from Asia, Europe, and America cup races.
 Athletes must have competed in at least eight races across at least three different tracks in the past two seasons, to be eligible.

 Quota allocation

-The following summary is a breakdown of Olympic qualification based on the IBSF rankings and adjustments.
+The following the final breakdown of Olympic qualification quotas after the completion of all applicable races, based on the IBSF rankings and adjustments.
+Canada returned one men's quota which was taken by Japan.